eldarrak/FLightR/cran-comments.md

  *Clarified roles of authors

-## Note There were three other notes -
+## Note that there were 4 other notes -
  * One on RcppArmadillo, that I get every time: I use RcppArmadillo::fastLmPure in FLightR, so RcppArmadillo has to be in Imports but not LinkingTo

  * two more were on tests and examples that take more then 10 seconds, but they took less than 11 seconds, so I would argue this is not critical.

+ * one false postivie on potential misspelling.

 ## Update
 This is an update.